-The organization can drive specific behaviors such as innovation, process efficiency, punctuality, social awareness, etc. through employee rewards and recognition programs.
+The organization can drive specific behaviours such as innovation, process efficiency, punctuality, social awareness, etc. through employee rewards and recognition programs.
 For example, employees can be incentivized for good suggestions on process improvement.
 Another example could be of recognizing an employee who has participated in a social initiative or sporting event outside the organization.
-It is difficult to incentivize such behaviors through the traditional performance assessment and regular compensation system.
-Hence employee rewards and recognition could be a useful tool in the HR team’s toolkit to drive such behaviors.
+It is difficult to incentivize such behaviours through the traditional performance assessment and regular compensation system.
+Hence employee rewards and recognition could be a useful tool in the HR team’s toolkit to drive such behaviours.

 - Employee motivation and camaraderie